Middle Eastern Literary and Cultural Studies (MLitt) 2017 entry

 The qualifications listed are indicative minimum requirements for entry.
 Some academic Schools will ask applicants to achieve significantly higher marks than the minimum.
 Obtaining the listed entry requirements will not guarantee you a place, as the University considers all aspects of every application including, where applicable, the writing sample, personal statement, and supporting documents.

 UK and EU: £7,500

 - sample of academic written work (2,000 words)

 For more guidance, see supporting documents and references for postgraduate taught programmes.

-If you are looking to start this programme in 2017, you can find information about 2017 entry on the 2017 Middle Eastern Literary and Cultural Studies MLitt page.
+If you started this programme in 2016, you can find information about 2016 entry on the 2016 Middle Eastern Literary and Cultural Studies (MLitt) page.
 Information about all programmes from previous years of entry can be found in our archive.

 - Students receive training in traditional and new research techniques and have the opportunity to broaden their language portfolios.